-Intensifier such; so, just, very and quite seem more characteristic of women's language than of men's, though it is found in the latter, particularly in the speech of male academics.
-For example, the following sentences:
+Intensifiers such; so, just, very, and quite seem more characteristic of women's language than of men's, though it is found in the latter, particularly in the speech of male academics.
+Consider, for instance, the following sentences:

-- a.
-I feel so unhappy! - b.
-That movie made me so sick!
+- (a) I feel so unhappy! - (b) That movie made me so sick!